dmortell/svelte-onsenui/README.md

 npm install
 ```

-View the demo examples with the following commands and open a brower at http://localhost:3100/.
+Test your changes and view the demo examples by running the following commands and opening a browser at http://localhost:3100/.
 ```
 cd examples
 npm run dev